NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/Completed/The Hallow Beckons - Halloween 2025.md

 > [!note]+ **Descent to the Hollow’s Heart**
 > A foul warmth rises from below — the stench of rot and stagnant water mingling with the faint scent of autumn leaves.
 As you descend, the roots grow slick with a pulsing green secretion.
 The light fades to murky emerald, and whispers echo in your minds — hungry, maddening murmurs promising rebirth through decay.
 The tunnel opens into a vast cavern of intertwined roots and fungal masses; translucent sacs filled with glowing green ichor, shot through with twitching veins and tiny wormlike movements beneath their surface.
 At its center lies a churning pool of luminous slime where worms writhe through the bark of an enormous, half-dead tree.
 A twisted figure kneels before it — a fey knight, his silver armor now blackened and weeping acid, his voice a rasping whisper: “All things rot, all beauty feeds the Worm.
 Even she.”

-### 🌱 Lore: The Kyuss Growths

-The **Kyuss Growths** are not mere fungus — they are _worm-nests of corruption_ that have merged with Harley’s world-tree heart.
-Each growth pulses with necrotic energy, feeding both the **Worm-Rotted Fey Knight** and the Hollow’s infection.

-**Mechanically:**
-They act as both environmental hazards and secondary objectives — the heroes must destroy or purify them to prevent the Hollow’s complete collapse.

 ### Battlefield Features

 ```encounter